andre-ye/andre-ye.github.io/english/spring/reading-notes/machinehood/machinehood.md

 - Childish joy and happiness
 - Knowledge and knowing transpiration
 - God amidst a technological world
-- Smoke and the feeling of being, technology and artificiality.
+- Smoke and the feeling of being, technology, and artificiality.
 - Triumph and achievement in humanity's collective advances.
 - Explicit vs indirect violence
-- Human reasoning, WAI speed and data recall.
+- Human reasoning, WAI speed, and data recall.
 - Help and aid
 - God and faith in something further